 - 2 TBSP Beef and Game Pit Rub

-Season the ribs with a moderate dusting of the beef and game pit rub to all sides of the beef short ribs, then add ½ TBSP of mustard to each rib and massage into the meat.
+- Season the ribs with a moderate dusting of the beef and game pit rub to all sides of the ribs, then add ½ TBSP of mustard to each rib and massage into the meat.

-Oil the grill grate so the meat will not stick.
-Place the beef short ribs on the grate bone side down.
+- Oil the grill grate so the meat will not stick.
+Place the ribs on the grate bone side down.
 Cook until you reach an internal temperature of 165 degrees using an internal read instant (I recommend using the Thermapen).
 Approximately 1 ½ hours depending on the weather conditions.

 Note: This is a recipe written in partnership with PitBarrel Cooker.
 I only work with brands I use and personally recommend.